This post may contain affiliate links. Please read my disclaimer for more information.

 Ceramic vs stainless steel coffee grinder

 Stainless steel and ceramic are both equally excellent materials.
 However, there’s a slight benefit for ceramic burrs, but it’s minor.

-The stainless steel burr grinder
+Stainless steel burr grinder

 There’s a widespread misconception about stainless steel burrs and thermal conductivity.
-The myth is popular amongst many coffee lovers who are convinced to this day, but there’s no truth behind it, only baseless arguments.
+The myth is popular amongst many coffee lovers who are still convinced to this day, but there’s no truth behind it, only baseless arguments.

-Kylie Anderson, the owner of the famous Baratza company that produces some of the best home-barista coffee grinders, said, “The sharper the stainless steel burrs, the less heat is created in the cutting of the bean.”
+Kylie Anderson, the owner of the famous Baratza company that produces some of the best home-barista grinders, said, “The sharper the stainless steel burrs, the less heat is created in the cutting of the bean.”